I CAN’T REMEMBER IF I KILLED HIM OR NOT...

 PSYCHOMACHIA

-THE DEBUT NOVEL BY KIRSTY ALLISON
+THE CULT DEBUT NOVEL BY KIRSTY ALLISON

 (Wrecking Ball Press)

-AVAILABLE IN GOOD BOOKSHOPS or PayPal £15 to kirsty@kirstyallison.com
+AVAILABLE IN GOOD BOOKSHOPS

 Jim Sclavunos, Bad Seed, Mu Magazine